SiliconLabsSoftware/third_party_hw_drivers_extension/app/documentation/example/adafruit_rgb_led_is31fl3741/README.md

 All of this can be done in the configuration part of **IS31FL3741 - 13x9 PWM RGB LED Matrix (Adafruit) - I2C** component.

+> [!NOTE]
-- **Note**: The address of the display which is not used should be set to "None".
+> The address of the display which is not used should be set to "None".
 For example, if the layout configuration is set to **1x2** and users want to use Display 1 and Display 2, They should set the address of two others display to None.

 ![config](image/config.png)